Parity Quantum Optimization: Compiler: Introduction

 where one now seeks to optimize over the constrained subspace of states satisfying $C(\{\sigma_z^{(i)}\}) \ket{\psi} = 0$.
 These constraints amount to arbitrary polynomials of the spin variables $C(\{s_z^{(i)}\}) = 0$ for $s_z^{(i)} = \pm 1$ (provided that the coefficients $\delta_0$, $c_i$, $c_{ij}$, $c_{ijk}, \ldots$ are consistent with the existence of solutions).
 This covers the cases of product constraints and sum constraints, as well as more general constraints \cite{constraintpaper}.

 In this paper we introduce the parity transformation including problems with product constraints.
-In the associated publication \cite{constraintpaper} we describe the implementation of general constraints and in Ref. \cite{benchmarkpaper} we benchmark the scaling of the parity transformation for various classes of problems.
+In the associated publication \cite{constraintpaper} we describe the implementation of general constraints and in Ref.~\cite{benchmarkpaper} we benchmark the resource requirements for the quantum approximate optimization algorithm in the parity architecture for various classes of problems.